Daio-io/wild/docs/content-color.md

 ## Material Interop

-If you are using the `ProvidesContentColor`, and you also use any of the Material libs (Tv, Material3 or Material), this function will also set the `LocalContentColor` of those libraries too, ensuring you do not always need set the correct LocalContentColor if you also use some Material components.
+If you are using the `ProvidesContentColor`, this function will also set the `LocalContentColor` of all material libraries (Tv, Material3 or Material) too, ensuring you do not always need set the correct LocalContentColor if you still use some Material components.

 Taking from the example above